 In addition to funding earned through the Student Success Funding Formula (SSF), there are positions that are allocated to schools by Program Managers.
-The methodology behind each allocation is listed below.
+The methodology behind these allocations is listed below.

-Program Methodology/Formula ESOL Teachers This is a formula-based allocation.
-At the elementary level, allocations are determined by total number of identified English Learners for scheduled support services for one segment and for two segments of support at the middle and high school level.
+Program Methodology/Formula ESOL Teachers Allocations are determined by total number of identified English Learners and year one and year two monitored two students.
 Slight adjustments are made in order to pair schools that must be served by an itinerant ESOL teacher.
-Additional adjustments may be made after ESOL program exit decisions are made in May.
-As this is a highly transient population and federal law requires that all identified English Learners receive direct ESOL support services, adjustments will be made again after the 30 Day ESOL Program Student Count in September.
+Additional adjustments will be made after ESOL program exit decisions are made in May.
+As this is a highly transient population and federal law requires that all identified English Learners receive ESOL support services, adjustments will be made again after ESOL Program Student Count in August.
 Special Education Staffing Allocations are based on students' IEPs.
 Generally, there should be 8-12 students with disabilities in special education or co-taught classes.
 Specific class size maximums exist for different disability areas Please contact the Department of Special Education if you have questions regarding class size for different disability areas.
 Career, Technical and Agricultural Education (CTAE) For CTAE, positions (FTEs) are assigned to schools depending on the pathways offered by each school and the number of students enrolled in each pathway.
 Schools may earn .2, .4, .5, .8 or a full FTE, given the number of students enrolled in the pathway.
 Additional positions are assigned to schools when the total number of students enrolled in a pathway exceeds 220+ students.
 Schools may earn an additional FTEs, given the number of students enrolled in the pathway.
-1.0 RN or LPN assigned to school based on student medical acuity, clinic volume, IVUISCS school size, and/or cluster size.
-There is 1 RN assigned to support 3-5 hourly RN/LPN positions.
-There is also one hourly RN and one hourly LPN assigned to central office.
-Some positions have been reassigned to address the nursing support needs for each cluster.
-School Resource Officers Middle schools are allotted 1 school resource officer per school.
-Middle schools with enrollment over 1,500 are allotted 2 school resource officers.
-High schools were allotted 2 school resource officers per school.
-High schools with enrollment below 800 were allotted 1 school resource officer per school.
+Nurses The nursing department will provide initial LPN allotments to all schools (either a 1.0 or 0.5 allotment) based on student clinical need. a.
+FT RN (with the knowledge that the nurse does support LPNs and will not be at the school all day) b.
+FT LPN (these positions will be assigned to schools with either very large caseloads or schools with unique student clinical needs c.
+0.5 LPN (the principal can use this allotment to hire either a .5 LPN or a 29 hour/ week LPN School Resource Officers The Office of Safety and Security allocates 2 School Resource Officers to each high school and 1 School Resource Officer to each middle school.
+Psychologists Allotments for psychologists, are determined by a schools' overall student population, the special education programming at the schools (whether the schools host autism, intellectual disability, and/or EBD programs/classes), and the number of psychological referrals that each school typically generates per year.